 NOTE 2: An example of a persistent PDU session is a non-emergency PDU session with 5QI = 1 where there is a radio bearer associated with that context.

-Procedure transaction identity: An identity which is dynamically allocated by the UE for the UE-requested 5GSM procedures, or allocated by the UE or the PCF for the UE policy delivery procedures.
+Procedure transaction identity: An identity which is dynamically allocated by the UE for the UE-requested 5GSM procedures or allocated by the UE or the PCF for the UE policy delivery procedures.
 The procedure transaction identity is released when the procedure is completed but it should not be released immediately.

 RAT frequency selection priority index: A parameter provided by the AMF to the NG-RAN via the N2 reference point.
 The AMF selects an RFSP index for a particular UE based on the subscribed RFSP index, the locally configured operator's policies, the allowed NSSAI and the UE context information, including the UE's usage setting, if received during the registration procedure.
 Definition derived from 3GPP TS 23.501 [8].